Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 • Permanent capital vehicles (PCVs) with transparent governance.

-• As these offerings are developed, advisers must balance innovation with the liquidity and daily valuation needs of DC plan participants.
-Traditionally, illiquid alternatives have been at odds with the requirements of DC plans, but new structures—such as “evergreen” funds and PCVs—are gaining interest for their potential to provide long-term capital appreciation and regular net asset value (NAV) calculations.
+As these offerings are developed, advisers and asset managers must balance innovation with the liquidity and valuation cadence commonly used in participant-directed DC plans (noting that ERISA does not explicitly require daily NAV).
+Traditionally, illiquid alternatives have been at odds with the daily dealing many DC platforms offer , but new structures—such as “evergreen” funds and PCVs—are gaining interest for their potential to provide long-term capital appreciation and more regular (often periodic rather than daily) NAV calculations.

 Expanded Fiduciary Role

-With greater menu diversity, however, comes greater responsibility.
+With greater menu diversity, however, comes greater responsibility and risk.
 Advisers will be critical in supporting plan sponsors and fiduciaries through the education, due diligence, and ongoing monitoring required for alternative asset strategies.
-Their expanded role will include:
+Their expanded role would include but not be limited to:

 • Evaluating manager credentials and track records (i.e., due diligence),